SBU-MoCA/ADL_unsupervised_learning/readme.md

+This repository includes
+1. ADL data processing
+2. finetune ViT in multiple ways using M4X dataset: finetune last layer, fully finetune, LoRA
+3. train a ViT from scratch using M4X dataset
+4. reprogram a ViT for M4X dataset
+5. CoT a llava model (not finished)

 ## Segment and load data from InfluxDB
 1. watch video on Box and record segmentation information in file.
 2. Download **rgb_ts.txt** from Box.